DASVDD: Deep Autoencoding Support Vector Data Descriptor for Anomaly Detection: Experiments

 \subsection{Effect of the Latent Representation Size}

 To gain better insights into the effect of the latent dimension on the performance of our models, we ran the experiments and changed the size of the latent representation from $d_h = 32$ to $d_h = 2048$.
 Figure \ref{fig:size} depicts the average accuracy against the size of the latent layer for MNIST, CIFAR-10, and Fashion MNIST datasets.
-One interesting observation is that the performance of the network is not greatly influenced by the size of the latent representation.
+One interesting observation is that the size of the latent representation does not greatly influence the network's performance \b{on the MNIST, Fashion MNIST and CIFAR-10 datasets}.
 Even with an overcomplete autoencoder, our network can achieve good results.

 An autoencoder learns to extract the most informative features from the input data by passing it through a bottleneck which commonly has fewer dimensions than the original input.
-In case of an overcomplete autoencoder, in which the size of the latent representation is equal or bigger than the dimension of the input data, the network might learn to copy the input to the output, without learning any meaningful representation.
-However, if we regularize the latent representation, for instance by adding the sparsity constraint, the network can still learn meaningful representation even if the latent size is equal or bigger than input dimension.
+In the case of an overcomplete autoencoder, in which the size of the latent representation is equal to or bigger than the dimension of the input data, the network might learn to copy the input to the output without learning any meaningful representation.
+However, if we regularize the latent representation, for instance, by adding the sparsity constraint, the network can still learn meaningful representation even if the latent size is equal or bigger than the input dimension.
 The regularization term prevents the network from converging to the trivial solution of copying the input to the output.